collentee/hot-recharge-php-sdk/README.md

 ## Authentication Header

-To use this library, you need to set up authentication details using the `HRAuthConfig` class.
+To use this library, you need to set up authentication details using the `HotRechargeAuth` class.
 Here's how you can configure it:

 ```php
 require 'vendor/autoload.php';